1. Configure your project

 Android Studio will display a yellow banner,

 A project sync may be necessary for the IDE to work properly.
-Click Sync Now.
+Don't click it just yet as Apollo Kotlin requires a schema to sync correctly.